 Best free motion quilting heavy-duty sewing machine

 This Janome sewing machine is perfect for beginners and experienced sewers alike.
-It has a 10″ throat space perfect for free motion quilting, 70 built-in stitches, including 6 one-step buttonholes with additional features such as an extension table to help larger projects go smoothly!
-The MC6650 can be used without any foot controller, making it easy to thread while still offering great options that make your life easier whether you’re at home or on the go (it also comes in black).
-The MC6650 is a great choice for those who need to quilt large projects, and it can stitch free-form without batting an eyelid.
-It’s not cheap, but if you get your money’s worth from this heavy-duty machine, then I reckon that price tag isn’t too bad at all!
+It has a 10″ throat space perfect for free motion quilting, 70 built-in stitches, 6 one-step buttonholes, and additional features such as an extension table to help larger projects go smoothly!
+The MC6650 can be used without any foot controller, making it easy to thread while offering great options that make your life easier at home or on the go (it also comes in black).
+The MC6650 is an excellent choice for those who need to quilt large projects, and it can stitch free-form without batting an eyelid.
+It’s not cheap, but if you get your money’s worth from this heavy-duty machine, then I reckon that price tag isn’t too bad!
 Check the Janome MC6650 latest prices on Amazon.

 - Machine size: 20.3″ L x 11.8″ H x 8.6″ D